vulhub/vulhub/docker/unauthorized-rce/README.md

 ## Vulnerability environment

-Enter following command to build and run the vulnerability environment:
+Enter the following command to build and run the vulnerability environment:

 ```
 docker-compose build
 docker-compose up -d
 ```

-after the service started, the 2375 port was published to the host

 ## Exploit

-Start a container, and mount the host `/etc` folder to the container, then we have read/write access to any files.
+Start a container, and mount the host `/etc` folder to the container, then we will have read/write access to any files.

 We can put the commands in crontab configuration file to reverse shell